arun13go/mlops-v2-1/documentation/README.md

 1.  **Data Estate**

     This element illustrates the organization data estate and potential data sources and targets for a data science project.
 Data Engineers would be the primary owners of this element of the MLOps v2 lifecycle.
 The Azure data platforms in this diagram are neither exhaustive nor prescriptive.
-However, data sources and targets that represent recommended best practices based on customer use case are indicated by the green check
+However, data sources and targets that represent recommended best practices based on customer use case are indicated by the green check.
+Feature store - Feathr is part of data estate to store ML Features (measurable data input entities) and materialization as it will support both batch and online store for model training and predication.
+Azure Purview will be used for feature registry and feature sharing.

 2. **Administration & Setup**